shadstradamus/DMCS/mappings/README.md

 These mappings are provided as **guidance only**.
 DMCS and the legacy systems have different philosophies and granularity levels.
 Always:
 - Review actual company business models
 - Apply DMCS materiality rules
-- Consult official DMCS taxonomy documentation when uncertain
+- Consult official DMCS classification documentation when uncertain
 - Document classification decisions for audit purposes

 For questions about specific mappings, open a GitHub discussion or issue.